cocos/cocos-docs/en/concepts/scene/light/additive-per-pixel-lights.md

 ![Draw Call](drawCall.png)

-Let's open Frame Debug to see how these are rendered to the screen:
+We can use a third party software such as RenderDoc to open Frame Debug to see how these lights are rendered to the screen:

 ![Frame Debug](debug.png)